The growth in house prices shows no sign of slowing following the biggest monthly rise since February 2004, as reported by Nationwide.

 The market has been resilient, however.
 While the Office for National Statistics (ONS) reported in March that house prices declined in January (by 0.5%) for the first time since April 2020, this still left prices 7.5% higher in January compared to a year previously.

-Robert Gardner, chief economist at Nationwide, said earlier this month that the recent measures announced in the Budget, including the mortgage guarantee scheme and stamp duty holiday extension, suggest that housing market activity is likely to remain buoyant over the next six months.
+And the recent measures announced in the Budget, including the new mortgage guarantee and stamp duty holiday extension, suggest that housing market activity is likely to remain buoyant over the next six months.

-While the stamp duty holiday extension will “result in some additional transactions and raise house prices a little”, Rightmove says, there is expected to be a drop in sales when the stamp duty nil-rate band drops to £250,000 in September.
+However, there is expected to be a drop in sales and house prices when the stamp duty nil-rate band drops to £250,000 in September.

 Our Requirements Have Changed

 The pandemic has been a key driver of house prices, and spending more time indoors has changed the requirements of those looking to buy a home.

 Two- and three-bedroom semi-detached houses are being snapped up the quickest, Rightmove says, with many families now searching for more spacious homes, following the shift to working from home.

 Earlier this year, a Royal London survey of 1,000 current and pending UK home movers revealed that 38% were convinced them to move homes because of the pandemic.

 Home movers said the main features that made lockdown harder were small garden/outdoor areas (33%), lack of indoor space (27%) and no outdoor space (24%).

 Unsurprisingly, having more indoor space (51%) was the most-desired property features, followed by more outdoor space (46%), more natural lighting (34%), and more space for pets (28%).